uriel1998/newsbeuter-dangerzone/README.md

 It can also *deobfuscate* incoming links and optionally shorten outgoing links.

-This uses (and even relies somewhat) on the ini file format used by [agaetr](https://github.com/uriel1998/agaetr), primarily for content warnings (for Mastodon) and for API keys, it also uses the url deobfuscating from [agaetr](https://github.com/uriel1998/agaetr) and [muna](https://github.com/uriel1998/muna).
+This uses the ini file format used by [agaetr](https://github.com/uriel1998/agaetr), primarily for API keys and binary file locations; however, if your binaries are on `$PATH` and you export keys as environment variables, you can skip that entirely.

+It also uses the url deobfuscating from [muna](https://github.com/uriel1998/muna).

 The urlportal script is modified from [gotbletu](https://github.com/gotbletu/shownotes/blob/master/urlportal.sh)'s script, see below.